-For well over two thousand years, mathematics has been a part of the human search for understanding.
+For more than two thousand years, mathematics has been a part of the human search for understanding.
 Mathematical discoveries have come both from the attempt to describe the natural world and from the desire to arrive at a form of inescapable truth through careful reasoning that begins with a small set of self-evident assumptions.
-These remain fruitful and important motivations for mathematical thinking, but in the last century mathematics has been successfully applied to many other aspects of the human world: voting trends in politics, the dating of ancient artifacts, the analysis of automobile traffic patterns, and long-term strategies for the sustainable harvest of deciduous forests, to mention a few.
-Today, mathematics as a mode of thought and expression is more valuable than ever before.
+These remain fruitful and important motivations for mathematical thinking, but in the last century mathematics and statistics have been successfully applied to many other aspects of the human world: voting trends in politics, the dating of ancient artifacts, the analysis of automobile traffic patterns and long-term strategies for the sustainable harvest of deciduous forests, to mention a few.
+Today, statistics as a mode of thought and expression is more valuable than ever before.
 Learning to think in mathematical terms is an essential part of becoming a liberally educated person.

-Mathematics is an engaging field, rich in beauty, with powerful applications to other subjects.
+Mathematics and statistics are engaging fields, rich in beauty, with powerful applications to other subjects.
 Thus we strive to ensure that Kenyon students encounter and learn to solve problems using a number of contrasting but complementary mathematical perspectives: continuous and discrete, algebraic and geometric, deterministic and stochastic, theoretical and applied.
-In our courses we stress mathematical thinking and communication skills.
-And in courses where it makes sense to incorporate technological tools, our students learn to solve mathematical problems using computer algebra systems, statistical packages, and computer programming languages.
+In our courses we stress mathematical and statistical thinking and communication skills.
+In courses where it makes sense to incorporate technological tools, our students learn to solve problems using computer algebra systems, statistical packages and computer programming languages.

-The ready availability of powerful computers has made the computer one of the primary tools of the mathematician.
-Students will be expected to use appropriate computer software in many of the mathematics courses.
+The ready availability of powerful computers has made the computer one of the primary tools of the mathematician and absolutely indispensable for the statistician.
+Students will be expected to use appropriate computer software in many of the mathematics and statistics courses.
 However, no prior experience with the software packages or programming is expected, except in advanced courses that presuppose earlier courses in which use of the software or programming was taught.

 A student must have credit for the following core courses: